SerhanMiah/VideoGameOnlineShop/README.md

 **Video Game Shop Project - Phase Two**

-**Controllers Creation & Testing**: Based on our early designs, we built controllers to manage web requests.
+**Controllers Creation & Testing**: Based on our early designs, I built controllers to manage web requests.
 Testing was done using tools such as Swagger and Insomnia.

 **Database Design with MS SQL Server Management**: Given the intricate data relationships in our app—spanning from video games to user reviews—we needed a robust database system.
 SQL Server Management was chosen for this task.
 We created well-structured tables to avoid data redundancy and maintain easy-to-understand relationships, both simple and complex.